 A little about me.

 I was born in Halifax, Nova Scotia and grew up in Dartmouth.
 I moved to Alberta in 1980 to teach and I have lived in Calgary since 1981.
-I have been in education for the past 40 years working with elementary, junior high and high school students as well as teaching special education for five years.
+This is my 41st year in education working with elementary, junior high and high school students as well as teaching special education for five years.
 I had the pleasure of teaching at the University level as a sessional.
-I became a Psychologist in 2013. fMy favourite job has been as a School Counsellor.
-I love working with students helping them find all the good inside of themselves and assisting them to use their strengths to be the best possible version of themselves that they can be.
-I am a mom of two grown children and married to a man I love and respect for over 34 years.
+I became a Psychologist in 2013.

 - I am a life-long learner always looking for new ways to professionally develop myself.

 - I love the beach and spending my summers in our cottage in Cape Breton.

 - I love and played lacrosse for many, many years.I stopped playing a year ago and just play drop in occasionally.

 - I have a progressive eye disease called keratoconus.
 More specifically pellucid marginal degeneration.
 I had eye surgery (cross-linking and PRK) in 2017.
 In case I miss something visually or make mistakes you will know why.
 I usually catch it , but sometimes I don't.
 I now have sclerals which are like a true miracle for me.

 Know that I am here to support and help you in this community.

 “If I tell my School Counsellor something, will they tell someone else?”